acsicuib/MARIO/README.md

 - plot_pearsonCoefficient.py.
 It generates a plot about the relationship between actions and users movements.
 <img src="https://github.com/acsicuib/MARIO/raw/MarioII/media/plot_pearson.png" width="630" height="316"/></a>
 - plot_averageActionType.py.
 It generates a text description about the average number of action by each user movement.
+- plot_responseTime.py.
+It analyses the time response of each user, and the time response of each type of app.
+- plot_totalRequests.py.
+It analyses the service usage ratio for each deployed instance along the simulation.
+This ratio represents use the facts (pl files) to compute the ratio between the current requests received by an instance and the total number of requests that it can serves.

 # Snapshots
 <img src="https://github.com/acsicuib/MARIO/raw/MarioII/media/snap_example.png" width="330" height="266"/></a>